rmartone/missionlog/README.md

 # missionlog

-Provides lightweight easy to use level-based logging and category filtering for JavaScript and TypeScript within a minimal footprint.

-Missionlog is a barebones reliable everyday es6 logging library written in TypeScript.
-It isn't fancy (or complicated), but it does everything you're likely to need:
+Provides lightweight easy to use level-based logging and category filtering for JavaScript and TypeScript.
+Missionlog is a barebones reliable everyday  logging library.
+It isn't fancy (or complicated), but it does everything you're likely to need.

-## Features
+# Features
 * Simple JSON configuration
 * Filter by level (SILENT < ERROR < WARN < INFO)
-* Filter by arbitrary named category (eg 'system' | 'whatever' )
+* Filter by named category (eg 'system' | 'whatever' )
 * Flexible log event callback
-  * style terminal output with chalk
+  * Style terminal output with chalk
-  * send JSON to a cloud logging service like splunk
+  * Send JSON to a cloud logging service like Splunk
-  * log strings and objects to the browser's console
+  * Log strings and objects to the browser's console
-* Mirrors console's supports for logging objects and rest parameters
+* API mirrors `console.log`, logs objects and supports rest parameters
-* Works on node and browser (UMD module)
+* UMD module that works with node and browser
 * Includes TypeScript definitions so no @types needed
+* Super small footprint with zero dependencies

 ## Install
 ```shell